r2r_ctd.reporting¶

 - property info_casts_with_temp_sensor_sn_problems¶

-List of casts where the serial number in the data header does not match any serial numbers in the xmlcon.
+List of casts where the serial number in the data header does not match the first serial number for a temperature sensor in the xmlcon.

 - property info_casts_with_cond_sensor_sn_problems¶

-List of casts where the serial number in the data header does not match any serial numbers in the xmlcon.
+List of casts where the serial number in the data header does not match the first Conductivity sensor serial numbers in the xmlcon.

 Info Element with a space separated list of station names that aren’t